notverypc/slack_notification/README.md

 ## What does it do?

-Add this script to a Jamf Policy to get slack notification.
+Add this script to a Jamf Policy to get slack notification during a policy run.

 ## What do you need?